 - Expect to invest in SEO for a year or more to rank in the top 5

-We don’t guarantee any specific rankings (like the #1 spot on page one) for our clients, but we do guarantee some measured improvement over the course of the campaign.
-We are happy to extend the reporting period beyond the initial campaign if results are still not where our client wants them to be.
-This can sometimes happen because SEO takes time and is a long-term investment; it takes a while for Google and Bing to re-crawl, index and eventually boost a business over its competitors.
+We don’t guarantee any specific rankings (like the #1 spot on page one) for our clients, but we expect to see some measured improvement over the course of the campaign.
+SEO takes time and is a long-term investment; it takes a while for Google and Bing to re-crawl, index and eventually boost a business over its competitors.

 Also note how SEO is a collaborative effort; we tell our clients they can’t expect our SEO expert to disappear for a month and resurface to show improved search rankings and web traffic.
 The SEO specialist can handle the overall strategy and certain details, but some SEO campaign tasks fall to the business owner, such as creating relevant content, and some website updates need to be made by a web developer.

-Is a 6 to 12-month SEO campaign a sizable investment in your long-term growth?
+Is a 12-month SEO campaign a sizable investment in your long-term growth?
 Sure.

 Does it take work?
 Definitely.